inno-devops-labs/S25-core-course-labs/app_golang/DOCKER.md

 - **Choosing the right base image**: using precise and official base images.
 - **Excluding with .dockerignore**: use `.dockerignore` to exlude irrelevant files.
 - **No root iamge**: build image with as no-root user for higher security.
+- **Multi-stage builds**: used multi-stage build to reduce the image size

 ## Comparison

 ![image](static/images/comparison.png)

-The Distroless image for the Python application is significantly smaller than the ususal image.
-This is because Distroless images tehd to be minimal and only include the essential components needed to run the application,
+Surprisingly, the Distroless image for the Go application is larger than the other image.
+This may be because the Distroless base image includes additional security features and minimal runtime dependencies that are not present in the minimal Alpine-based image.